Kacperczyk/Python-projects/File-reader/README.txt

-IN PROGRESS 4) d) Saving as a new file with the selected columns as a table IN PROGRESS 5) Reorganizing the code and writing it into functions IN PROGRESS 6) Reorganizing all the code and saving it in classes IN PROGRESS 7) Adding user interface
+IN PROGRESS 4) d) Saving as a new file with the selected columns as a table IN PROGRESS 5) Reorganizing the code and writing it into functions IN PROGRESS 6) Reorganizing all the code and saving it in classes IN PROGRESS 7) Using Pandas and numpy to optimize the code IN PROGRESS 8) Adding user interface
 IN PROGRESS BONUS) Adding comments

 main.py2